justkeepquiet/tera-client-packer/README.md

 After the process is completed, the version file will be automatically updated.

-### Patching the client after the change
+### Patching client after change

-After you have changed some files in the client, just replace those files in the client directory and start the `app.bat` again.
+After you have changed some files in the client, just replace files in the client directory and start the `app.bat` again.
 The client will be re-hashed, all found changes will be packed into new cab-archives and automatically added to the database.

 ## Note